 Women are a large majority of minimum wage earners.

-- Women made up about two-thirds of all workers who were paid minimum wage or less in 2012, and 61 percent of full-time minimum wage workers.
-Women were also nearly two-thirds of workers in tipped occupations in 2012.
+- Women made up about two-thirds of all workers who were paid minimum wage or less in 2013, and 60 percent of full-time minimum wage workers.
+Women were also nearly three-quarters of workers in tipped occupations in 2013.
 These workers provide care for children and frail elders, clean homes and offices, and wait tables.

-- Women of color are disproportionately represented among female minimum wage workers.
-Nearly four in ten female minimum wage workers are women of color, compared to just over one-third of working women overall.
+- Women of color are disproportionately represented among minimum wage workers.
+Twenty-two percent of minimum wage workers are women of color, compared less than 16 percent of workers overall.

 - More than three-quarters of women earning the minimum wage are age 20 or older, and most do not have a spouse’s income to rely on.